1z-z1/Bridge-Pi/README.md

    mkfs.fat 4.1 (2017-01-24)
    attribute "partition" not found
    ```
-   - It is not a worry.
+   - It was not a worry in my situation.
 ---
 8. Next we're going to write the Raspbian Image to the sd card with `dd`.
    - Hopefully by now your Raspbian download is complete.